Efuathesingingdeveloper/Artistree-Sinatra/README.md

 #Install  and Use Instructions

+Fork and Clone This Repository

+Bundle Install

+Run with Shotgun or Rack

 run "Shotgun"

 go to " http://localhost:9393/ " in your chosen browser
  login or create an a account
   click "Your Artistree" or " Add a Leaf to Your Artistree" to create a post or logout